Camp Glory Farm @ Siloam Missionary Homes

 We now have two locations.
 The first location is found on the main property of Siloam Missionary Homes.
 The primary purpose of this location is to allow *TCKs/**MKs a safe place in which they can adjust from overseas living into the American culture through the interaction of our animals.
 Due to the fast-changing pace in our country today, there can be various hardships that these families face when they return to the USA.
 The animals are therapeutic for these families and help aid in the adjustment process.
 Families have the opportunity to learn how to care for these animals, build or maintain the community garden, or just enjoy God’s creation.
 After an introductory class, we offer the opportunity to our families to have their own time together at the farm and interact with the animals.
 This allows the family to spend time together at their own convenience.

 *TCKs-Third Culture Kids

-Rachel George is the daughter of Larry and Joyce George, founders of Siloam Missionary Homes.
+Rachel is the daughter of Larry and Joyce George, founders of Siloam Missionary Homes.
 Since her early teens, Rachel has been actively involved in developing the ministry to the 43-acre campus that it is today.
-She has been on staff since 2012 and is Director of Camp Glory Farm.
+She has been on staff since 2012 and is Vice President of Siloam Missionary Homes in addition to being the Director of Camp Glory Farm.
 Rachel is a graduate of Appalachian Bible College, where she has a B.A. in Theology with a double minor in Youth Ministries and Family Counseling.
 She was ordained in 2017 and completed her Master’s Diploma in Biblical Counseling of Trauma and Crisis Care through Light University in 2018.
-During college, Rachel was Youth Pastor at Nehemiah Baptist Church.
-After graduation, she became a third grade teacher and varsity coach.
-In 2004, Rachel was a missionary teacher in Manaus, Brazil.
-She has served as Key Note Speaker at Youth Conferences and as Devotional Speaker during Siloam’s summer camps.